H-Y-H-Y-H/SelfSimRobot/Readme.md

 ##### Action Command Bars:
 On the left side of the GUI, there are four bars that you can interact with.
 These bars allow you to modify the action commands sent to the robot.
 Adjusting these bars changes the robot's actions within the simulation, demonstrating how the system responds to different command inputs.

+##### Pre-trained Models
 We have provided pre-trained models to help you get started without the need to train the models from scratch.
-These models are located in the train_log folder.
+These models are located in the trained_model folder.
 The visualize_bullet.py script automatically uses these models to run the simulations.

-### Expected Run time:
-The demo will update the visualization every 0.38 seconds on a PC with a Nvidia Geforce RTX 3090 GPU and 12th Gen Intel i9-12900KF

-### Modifying Parameters
-To explore different robot models and tasks, adjust the following parameters in the visualize_bullet.py script:

-EndeffectorOnly: Set this to True or False to focus the simulation and predictions on the robot's end effector or the entire robot model, respectively.

-robot_id: Change this parameter to switch between different robot models.

-### Reproduction instructions:
+#### Reproduction instructions:
 To train a model from scratch, you can use the data in supplementary materials and use train.py to train the model by yourself.

+## Citation and References
+If you find SelfSimRobot useful, please cite our work:

+SelfSimRobot: Teaching Robots to Build Simulations of Themselves Published in Nature Machine Intelligence.

 ### License
 This project is open source and available under the MIT License.